 Most people have a desire to travel because experiences are truly more satisfying than things.
-Unless you are visiting nearby placers in your local area, travel always requires committing some resources in terms of time, energy, and especially money.
+Unless you are visiting nearby places in your local area, travel always requires committing some resources in terms of time, energy, and especially money.

 If you are dreaming of going on a safari in East Africa, you might be wondering how much it will cost you.
-The answer is not simple, as there are many factors that affect the total cost of a safari, such as the visa, the type of accommodation, the activities, mode of transport and many others as explained below.
+The answer is not simple, as there are many factors that affect the total cost of a safari, such as the visa, the type of accommodation, the activities, the mode of transport, and many others as explained below.

 1. Visa